Boyhood

 older than I was now, a falling limb had injured the boy's kidney, and

-he had suffered a lingering death.
+he suffered a lingering death.
 Russell's love for me was a

 mysterious amalgam of paternal vicariousness with an eros which Russell